 - Standard account – Average FX spread is 1.2 pips, no commission or minimum deposit, and maximum trade size is 50 lots.
-The Standard account doesn’t come with AutoChartist or an account manager.
+The Standard account has AutoChartist available via MT4 and MT5 but no access to an account manager.

 - ThinkZero – Average FX spread is 0.1 pips, £2.5 unit commission per side, £500 minimum deposit, and maximum trade size is 100 lots.
 ThinkZero is best suited to traders looking for zero spreads and large position sizes.

 Islamic trading accounts and joint accounts are also available.

 Note the broker does not use an ECN model and is primarily a market maker.